Dora:

 Increased digitization and interconnectedness amplifies the ICT risk.
 Society as a whole and the financial system in particular therefore become more vulnerable to cyber threats and ICT disruptions.
 DORA must thus ensure that more is done with the digital resilience of financial entities.
 At the same time, the digital resilience must be integrated into the units' wider operational framework.

 Ultimately, DORA is about trust.
-The existing high level of interconnectedness among financial entities, financial markets and financial market infrastructures, and in particular the interconnectedness of their ICT systems, may constitute a systemic vulnerability.
-Localized cyber incidents can quickly spread from one of the approx. 22 000 financial entities in the Union to the entire financial system, unhindered by geographical borders.
-Serious ICT breaches in the financial sector do not only affect financial entities in isolation.
-They also pave the way for the spread of localized vulnerabilities across the financial transmission channels and trigger potentially negative consequences for the stability of the EU financial system such as the creation of liquidity outflows and a general loss of confidence and trust in financial markets.
+The existing high level of interconnectedness among financial entities, financial markets and financial market infrastructures, and in particular the interconnectedness of their ICT systems, can constitute a systemic vulnerability.
+Local cyber incidents can quickly spread from one of the approximately 22 financial entities in the Union to the entire financial system, unhindered by geographical borders.
+Serious ICT breaches in the financial sector do not only have an impact on financial entities in isolation.
+They also pave the way for the propagation of local vulnerabilities across financial transmission channels, triggering potentially negative consequences for the stability of the EU financial system, such as the creation of liquidity outflows and a general loss of trust and confidence in financial markets.

 You can read the entire regulation as well as the delegated and implementing acts by clicking here .